-The problem is, leaving your phone in your glove compartment can do serious damage to the device.
+The problem is, leaving your phone in your glove compartment can cause serious damage to the device.
 You’re more likely to forget to take your phone with you when you get out of the car if it’s stored in a place you can’t see it, leaving it vulnerable to extreme temperatures.
 Exposing your phone to excess heat (around 35˚C or higher) can lead to data loss, corruption, and even permanent battery damage, TIME reports, and a parked car left in 35˚ heat can warm up to 46˚C in just an hour.
 That means even if your car is left in hot temperatures that don’t reach 35˚C, the interior of your car could still reach that harmful threshold.
 Storing your phone in the glove compartment doesn’t save it from that heat.
 In fact, that could make it worse.

 Extremely cold temperatures can do equal damage.
 According to TIME, phones exposed to cold weather (around -18˚C or below) can experience a shorter battery life, have display problems, or shut off unexpectedly.
 It could even cause the glass to shatter.
 (Don’t miss these other things to take out of your car in winter.)